ksenkowski/ksenkowski.github.io/_drafts/2015-11-08-cos-archetypes.markdown

 	<div class="content">
 		<div class="span-3 col empty"></div>
 		<div class="span-6 col">
-				<p>he Avenger is a character who has been horribly wronged by someone acting on the behalf of the Conspiracy.
+				<p>The Avenger is a character who has been horribly wronged by someone acting on the behalf of the Conspiracy.
 The character may have been beaten, raped and left for dead, seen their parents murdered before their eyes at a young age, witnessed their spouse slaughtered in a gruesome fashion or any of a myriad of other horrific experiences.
 Instead of succumbing to the despair of survivor's guilt, they have nurtured their emotions into a weapon to motivate their every action.</p>
 				<h5>Conditions</h5>
 				<ul class="spaced-list unstyled">
 					<li><strong>Name:</strong> Description</li>